Rate of convergence of the smoothed empirical Wasserstein distance: Proof of Proposition

 For now we proceed assuming that $c_1$ is already chosen such that for any $c>2$, we have that $\mathbb{P}$ is a $K$-subgaussian distribution.
 Then, our goal is to specify a value of constant $c$ such that $I_{\chi^{2}}(S; Y) = \infty$.
-From the definition of $I_{\chi^{2}}$, we have the following chain:
+From the definition of $I_{\chi^{2}}$, we have the following chain: for any fixed $\delta>0$,